 You will be traveling at an altitude above 10,000 feet.
 This puts you at risk for altitude sickness, which in severe instances can be fatal.
 Persons with a history of altitude-related pulmonary or cerebral edema, chronic obstructive lung disease or asthma, hypertension, diabetes and/or kidney disease are cautioned against making this trip.
 It is recommended that you get a complete physical exam prior to departure.
 Ask your primary care physician about the use of Acetazolamide (sold under the name Diamox), a prescription drug used to speed the acclimatization process.
 Diamox must be taken a few days prior to ascending to altitude.
 Common side effects of Diamox include but are not limited to headache, numbness and tingling of the hands, feet and lips, dizziness and blurred vision and altered taste sensation.
 Diamox is a diuretic.
 Proper hydration is important when using this drug.

 During the 2014 Education with a Destination Peru tour, Timm and Helen Herman came to the rescue in Macusani when a fellow Peru Tour member who was allergic to Diamox the traditional high altitude sickness medicine came down with a splitting headache.
 This Chinese herbal medicine was recommended to Timm by his local herbalist when she heard he was going to Peru.
-So far it has come to the rescue 3 time!
+So far it has come to the rescue three times!

 Attached is picture of the Tei Fu oil that really helped some folks on this trip.
 I got mine at my local health food store.